 I like the environment of my job very well.
 There are many fine people that I work with, and it is a pleasure to share their company every day.
 My two closest "compañeros de trabajo" are my supervisor, Silvia, and the woman who works as the secretary of sales, Carmelita.
 Carmelita works in my office.
 Or perhaps it is more fair to say that I work in hers.
 La Casa del Jade is under major construction at the moment and this has forced a large part of the assembly process into the offices. for this reason, many workers have needed to share offices.
 All the workers are very good natured about this and the transition is going smoothly.
 Recently, a few of the sales rooms have been completed and the store is beginning to look much bigger, as it had been reduced to two small show areas.

+LCDJ is located in a lovely building in Antigua named "El Jaulón."
+This large building, once the home of a Spanish man who took over Antigua, is home to a few different companies such as restaurants and stores of various kinds.
 I typically work four and a half hours per day.
 I am earning four credit hours for this internship, and forty hours of time working equals one hour of credit.
 As my internship started a little late in the semester, I opted to work a half hour more than originally planned per day so that I could finish more quickly.
 Thankfully, my company was very flexible with my hours!

 So there is tip number one!
 Try to have a good idea of what company you will be interning at before you head out on the trip.
 In my case, the company that Paul (our faculty living here in Guatemala) had lined up for me fell through.
 This could not be avoided.
 As the trip is rather new to the school, Paul did not have a backup company and elicited the help of the director of the school, who helped us get in contact with LCDJ.
 Tip number two: Be flexible.
 I was not expecting to be working marketing in a jewelry store, but, as it related well to my area of study, I had no complaints accepting the internship.